Ceelog/phpdoc-en/src/book/dbx.md

 Installation
 ------------

+This extension has been moved to the
+<a href="https://pecl.php.net/" class="link external">» PECL</a>
+repository and is no longer bundled with PHP as of PHP 5.1.0

+Information for installing this PECL extension may be found in the manual chapter titled
+<a href="/install/pecl.html" class="link">Installation of PECL extensions</a>.
+Additional information such as new releases, downloads, source files, maintainer information, and a CHANGELOG, can be located here:
+<a href="https://pecl.php.net/package/dbx" class="link external">» https://pecl.php.net/package/dbx</a>.

 In order to have these functions available, you must compile PHP with dbx support by using the **--enable-dbx** option and all options for the databases that will be used, e.g. for MySQL you must also specify